resources-banner-image

 #1: KEEP-NAMING-SHORT-N-SWEET

-There is currently a 63 character limit which causes naming restrictions.
-When designing your naming convention, you should take into account limitations imposed by Kubernetes & Apigee.
+There is currently a 63-character limit, which may cause naming restrictions.
+When designing your naming convention, consider limitations imposed by Kubernetes and Apigee to avoid deployment issues.

 LESSON #2: UNIQUE IDENTIFICATION IS KEY, SPECIFICALLY WITH YOUR PRIVATE NETWORK

-When a service of type NodePort is used for GKE on-prem (Anthos) — within a private network — an existing Istio issue breaks routing external traffic to internal services.
-To solve this private network issue use the domain name of the server (for virtual hosting) in addition to the IP address and port number to uniquely identify the web domain.
+When a service of type NodePort is used for GKE On-prem (Anthos) within a private network, an existing Istio issue can interrupt the routing of external traffic to internal services.
+To resolve this, use the domain name of the server (for virtual hosting) in addition to the IP address and port number to uniquely identify the web domain.

 LESSON #3: WHEN SECURITY POLICIES COME INTO PLAY, APIGEE CONNECT CAN SAVE THE DAY!